MHIRT International Research Internship, Summer 2017

 Eight undergraduate awards and two graduate/professional awards are available each summer.
 These awards will support programs to offer international research training opportunities at a foreign site to qualified undergraduate, post baccalaureates or graduate students in the life, physical, or social sciences; or medical students, dental students, or students in other health-professional programs who have not yet received terminal degrees who are from groups underrepresented in biomedical, behavioral, clinical or social sciences research.

 At the time of application, students may indicate a site preference based on their geographical and research interests, however, the applicant's preferences are not necessarily guaranteed.
-Currently, CIREH has three permanent sites to choose from, in Romania, The Gambia, and Peru.
+Currently, CIREH has two permanent sites to choose from, Romania or The Gambia..
 The CIREH Selection Committee will look at your interests and match you to an ongoing research project at a site that can support your academic interests, as well as your geographic preferences.
 We do not expect that undergraduate students will design their own original research projects, since this requires advance planning of up to one year, and there are ethical considerations to take into account, such as University approval to work with human subjects.
 It is important that you clearly describe your public health interests in the application essay, and also indicate on the application form your top three public health topics of interest.
 The on-site mentors will also look very closely at your application and they will make determinations about your internship sites based on the information you provide.

 The University of Iowa MHIRT program has established student internship sites in the following locations: